 California Penal Code Section 242 PC makes it a crime for an individual to touch or make contact with another person in a harmful or offensive manner without the alleged victim’s consent to do so.
 For the prosecution to convict an individual of a battery charge, it need not show that the defendant caused the victim an injury or pain, rather, it must only show that the defendant made an offensive or harmful contact with the victim.
-Penal Code 242 is known as the simple battery criminal statute because it does not cause a serious and injury and it is not committed against a law enforcement officer.
+Penal Code 242 is known as the simple battery criminal statute because it does not cause a serious injury and it is not committed against a law enforcement officer.

 That said, if the defendant makes contact with a victim and causes the victim a serious injury, the prosecution may charge the defendant with the more serious crime of battery causing serious bodily injury under Penal Code Section 243(d).
-If you have been charged with battery in violation of penal code 242, you should not a battery charge lightly as a conviction can result in up to six months of jail time and a fine of up to $2000.
+If you have been charged with battery in violation of penal code 242, you should not charge a battery lightly as a conviction can result in up to six months of jail time and a fine of up to $2000.

 So, to avoid being sent to jail and having to pay a hefty fine, you should contact an experienced battery defense attorney at The H Law Group to defend you and mitigate the consequences that you face.
 We have defended countless individuals charged with battery, so we have the knowledge and experience necessary to achieve the best results for you.
 Schedule your free consultation today by filling out the contact form below or by calling us at 1 (213) 370-0404.